PredixDev/predix-seed/README.md

 - Internationalization Support
 - Distributed Caching
 - JavaScript minification

-### Play configuration
-The build system underneath your application in [SBT](http://www.scala-sbt.org/), which is configured in the build.sbt file.
-This file is where your application's dependencies are specified, including predix-v-runtime (the V server library).

-The conf directory contains several other important application configuration files.
-- The app.conf file contains all of the application's runtime settings.
-- The routes file contains HTTP request verbs and paths mapped to controller methods.
-- The messages.en file is used to externalize all application strings.

-### Java Controllers
-The app/controllers directory contains the application's business logic, which includes the following controllers by default:
-- Authentication.java is used by the Visualization code for authentication and session management (if authentication is enabled).
-- ApplicationController.java is used by the Visualization code for widget rendering and the proxy web service.
-Check out the upload method for an example of how to do a file upload.

 ### Views
 The public/ directory contains the main entry points to the application, which include: